AvadoDServer/avado-docs/content/packages/prysm-validator.md

 At this point, your validator should start making attestations automatically when it becomes active as long as you leave the Beacon Chain and Validator packages running 24/7.
 You can log out of the Prysm Web UI but simply leave your Avado on with the required packages (ETH1, Beacon Chain and Vaildator) running.
 You can monitor the status of your validator at beaconcha.in or beaconscan.com

+{{< hint type=tip title=success >}}
-> **If you have followed all the steps up to this point, congratulations you will be validating very soon!!!**
+**If you have followed all the steps up to this point, congratulations you will be validating very soon!!!**

-{.is-success}
+{{< /hint >}}

+{{< hint type=tip title=success >}}
-> It is strongly recommended that you use beaconcha.in to monitor your validator, rather than relying on the prysm web UI.
+It is strongly recommended that you use beaconcha.in to monitor your validator, rather than relying on the prysm web UI.
 You can and should search your validator public key number on beaconcha.in soon after you have completed the deposit.
 To get your validator public key number, open the keystore json file with a text editor and you will see it.
 Copy it to your clipboard and then search it on beaconcha.in and bookmark this page as you will likely want to end up coming back to it daily to monitor your validator performance.

-{.is-success}
+{{< /hint >}}